Category Archives: Epic

 Obsessed with the ‘spaghetti western’ a derogatory categorization for cheaply made Italian western films with lousy lip-syncing and an over-the-top stylization, he made them ‘cool’ and interspersed moments and film scores from some of these films.

 The Good, the Bad, and the Ugly is top-notch in nearly every way.
-The instantly recognizable hauntingly operatic score is to be revered.
-It brings dubious and edgy energy that defines the entire film representing the title characters.
+The instantly recognizable, hauntingly operatic score is to be revered.
+It brings dubious and edgy energy that defines the entire film and represents the title characters.

 Unfortunately, the film received mixed reviews at best upon initial release but is now considered a masterpiece.

 The sprawling landscape represents the American Western territory with lush mountains and desert dryness.
-The film was shot mostly in Spain but you’d never know it.
+The film was shot mainly in Spain, but you’d never know it.
 It’s a pleasing feeling to possess this knowledge since it makes for more fun and comparisons to the fake world of the frontier.

-The creative sweeping widescreen cinematography is also a major win.
-Combined with violent, stylized gunfights, close-ups, and long shots the film is unique.
+The creative sweeping widescreen cinematography is also a significant win.
+Combined with violent, stylized gunfights, close-ups, and long shots, the film is unique.

 Story-wise, during the bloody Civil War, a mysterious stranger, Blondie ‘the Good’ (Clint Eastwood), and a Mexican outlaw, Tuco ‘the Ugly’ (Eli Wallach), form an uneasy partnership.
 Blondie turns in the bandit for some reward money, then rescues him just as he is being hanged.
 When Blondie’s shot at the noose goes awry during one escapade, a furious Tuco tries to have him murdered.